python-screen-builder/python-screen-builder/README.md

 # Documentation

 ## Screen Builder Keyboard and Mouse Commands
-Left click on a widget to bring it to the foreground.
+Left click a widget to bring it to the foreground.

-Right click on a widget to see what's behind the current one.
-This is good for when you have a panel containing widgets.
+Right click a widget to see what's behind the current one.

-Hold down Ctrl and keep clicking objects to select multiple and then move them by keeping Ctrl pressed.
+Hold down ``Ctrl`` and keep clicking objects to select multiple and then move them by keeping ``Ctrl`` pressed.

-Hold down the shift key and then click to select a widget behind another widget.
+Hold down ``Shift`` and then click to select a widget behind another widget.

-Press Del to delete the currently selected widget.
+Press ``Del`` to delete the currently selected widget.

-Ctrl + A to select all screen widgets.
-Keep Ctrl down to move all objects around in the screen builder window.
+``Ctrl + A`` to select all screen widgets.
+Keep ``Ctrl`` down to move all objects around in the screen builder window.

-Ctrl + C to copy a selected widget.
+``Ctrl + C`` to copy a selected widget.

-Ctrl + V to paste a copied widget into screen builder window.
+``Ctrl + V`` to paste a copied widget into screen builder window.

-You must hold down Ctrl when selecting widgets if using the Edit menu.
+You must hold down the ``Ctrl`` key when selecting widgets if using the Edit menu.

 ## Settings.json
 The settings.json file can be used to add remove widgets from the sidebar pallet as well as configure other settings.